mduez/mduez.github.io/docs/Teaching/index.md

 education.

-[A letter]({% link Teaching/for-graduate-students.md %}) for upper undergraduates and graduate students on the purpose of graduate education, and what comes after the "core".
+[A letter]({% link Teaching/for-graduate-students.md %}) for upper undergraduates and graduate students on the purpose of graduate education.

 Classes I have taught: